dalerxli/ot-ml-supp/networks/README.md

 f = net.predict([[p1, p2]])
 ```

+The input parameter range and scaling for the calculated force
+depend on the particular network.
+The forces detailed bellow are in units of Q (dimensionless trapping
+efficiency).
+The conversion from Q to Newtons is: `Newtons = Q*index_medium*power/speed0`.

 # 3dof-position
 Networks trained to estimate the optical force on a particle in
 a single circularly polarised Gaussian beam.